 A subtle hand crept along her back and drew a line up to her neck, stroking her lightly.
 From the corner of her sapphire eyes, Quistis saw Seifer watching Trianon sedately while sitting as close to her as possible.
 Ever so gently she shifted her weight and leaned on to his shoulder whereupon the seeking arm curled around her waist comfortably.

-“…Thank you Trianon, investigations will begin immediately,” Xu announced, standing up and taking position at the head of the meeting room table, “SeeD Kinneas was able to grab several artefacts that we wish to identify, Instructor Shea and Trianon will be in charge of that with the rest of the Instructors.
+“…Thank you Trianon, investigations will begin immediately,” Xu announced, standing up and taking position at the head of the meeting room table, “SeeD Kinneas was able to grab several artifacts that we wish to identify, Instructor Shea and Trianon will be in charge of that with the rest of the Instructors.
 Now then, let’s see what we have here.”

 Xu placed a collection of items on the table and the SeeDs and instructors scooted forward excitedly.
 Before anyone could open their mouths, Quistis had leapt up, almost tipping Seifer from his chair.